Package 'mwana'

 Value

-A vector of the same length as x for flagged records coded as 1 for is a flag and 0 not a flag.
+An vector of the same length as x of flagged records coded as 1 for a flagged record and 0 for a non-flagged record.

 References